-LASER is an acronym that stands for "Light Amplification by Stimulated Emission of Radiation."
-In simple terms, this is how lasers work: Light particles (photons) excited with current emit energy in the form of light.
+LASER is an acronym and stands for "Light Amplification by Stimulated Emission of Radiation".
+In simple terms: Light particles (photons) excited with current emit energy in the form of light.
 This light is bundled into a beam.
 Thus, the laser beam is formed.

 All lasers consist of three components:

 The pump source guides external energy to the laser.